1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Iron Deficiency in Houston

-Treatment includes dietary changes, supplements, and medical therapies:
+The dietary interventions, nutrition supplements, and medical interventions:

-• Iron-rich diet: Add red meat, poultry, seafood, beans, spinach, and iron-fortified cereals to boost daily iron intake.
+• Iron-rich diet: Red meat, poultry, seafood, beans, spinach, iron-enriched cereals should be included in the diet to increase daily intake of iron.

-• Treat underlying causes: Identify and manage sources of blood loss (like ulcers or heavy periods) or absorption issues (such as celiac disease or post-surgical changes).
+• Treat underlying causes: Diagnose and treat causes of the loss of blood (as in ulcers or pension periods) or absorption (as in celiac disease of post-operative alterations).

-• Lifestyle & absorption tips: Avoid drinking tea or coffee with meals, eat vitamin C-rich fruits and vegetables alongside iron foods, and maintain a balanced diet.
+• Lifestyle & absorption tips: Must exclude tea or coffee during meals, consume abundant vitamin C fruits and vegetables as well as iron foods, and have a balanced diet.

 Why Choose GastroDoxs?